msft-mirror-aosp/platform.compatibility.cdd/7_hardware-compatibility/7_5_cameras.md

 `android.hardware.Camera.AutoFocusCallback` instances (even though this has no relevance to a non-autofocus camera.)
-Note that this does apply to front-facing cameras; for instance, even though most front-facing cameras do not support autofocus, the API callbacks must still be “faked” as described.
+Note that this does apply to front-facing cameras; for instance, even though most front-facing cameras do not support autofocus, the API callbacks MUST still be “faked” as described.
 *   [C-0-6] MUST recognize and honor each parameter name defined as a constant in the [`android.hardware.Camera.Parameters`](